 Apartments are, unsurprisingly, easier to cool during the summer months than houses.
 You might even be able to get away with just one window air conditioner if you live in a particularly small place.
 To be on the conservative side (once again, we’re relying on empirical data here), you might pay anywhere from $200 to $250 during the summer months and well below $100 for heating during the cooler season.

 In other words, the average electric bill in a Phoenix apartment will still be comprised largely of air conditioning costs but at a much more proportional rate.
+Some residents prefer using heat pumps over air conditioners to lower the indoor unit costs.

 How to Lower Your Summer Energy Costs in Phoenix